 As a result, the watch becomes more readable and the dramatically oversized, onion-shaped crown won’t bite you in the back of your hand.
 The crown’s position makes it easier to use the single push-piece that is used to start, stop and reset the integrated column-wheel chronograph unit although I don’t think that setting time and date would be as comfortable task without getting the timepiece off your wrist.

 Like many recent “historic” models from Longines, the new Avigation Watch Type A-7 comes equipped with Breguet-style hands and italicized Arabic numerals that look very contrast on the matte-black background of the dial.

 Just like the aforementioned 180th Anniversary model, the new timepiece is powered by the Longines Caliber L788.2 automatic movement.
-Being a fine-tuned version of the ETA A08.261 ebauche, this column-wheel chronograph unit beats at a standard pace of 28,800 vph and sports a power reserve of 54 hours: around 10 hours more than an average ETA Valjoux 7750 will offer.
+Being a fine-tuned version of the ETA A08.261 ebauche (another representative of the recent batch of oversized mid-range calibers designed to better fit larger watches that are so popular right now while also delivering more power reserve than the good old ETA 7750 caliber its design is based on,) this column-wheel chronograph unit beats at a standard pace of 28,800 vph and sports a power reserve of 54 hours: around 10 hours more than an average ETA Valjoux 7750 will offer.

 Very impressive watch, that.
 I just wonder how much Longines will charge for this beast.*

 UPDATE ON PRICE: The Avigation Watch Type A-7 ref.
 L2.7220.127.116.11 will be available at a list price of €4100.
 Although I can’t really call it “affordable”, I must admit that the MSRP looks fine if you consider the timekeeper’s unique styling and factor in the new self-winding high-grade caliber that not only has a good reputation when it comes to reliability, but is also quite accurate for a mechanical movement.